Downderry: Wreck of the Gipsy

-The wreck of the Gipsy can be found just off of Downderry in about 7 m of water 90 m west of the slipway.
-Originally named 'The Rodney' she was an iron full-rigged ship built in 1874 by W. Pile & Co., Sunderland.

-In Nov.
-1895, Rodney lost her figurehead in a gale in the English Channel, while en route from Gravesend, Kent to Sydney.
+The wreck of the Gipsy can be found just off Downderry in about 7 m of water 90 m west of the slipway.
+Originally named The Rodney she was an iron, full-rigged ship built in 1874 by W Pile & Co., Sunderland.
+In November 1895, Rodney lost her figurehead in a gale in the English Channel, while en route from Gravesend, Kent to Sydney.
 The figurehead washed ashore at Whitsand Bay, Cornwall, six months later.

 In 1897, the ship was sold to F. Boissière, of Nantes, France, and renamed Gipsy (the cross-over year, per Lloyd's, is 1896/97).
-Re-rigged then as a Barque.
-On Dec.
-7, 1901, the vessel was wrecked, a total loss, at Downderry on the return voyage from Iquique (Chile) to France with a cargo of nitrate.
-The 1447 t ship lost her bearings and became stranded on the reef.
-She was blown apart by explosives as she had become a hazard to local fishing vessels.
+Re-rigged then as a barque.
+On 7 December 1901, the vessel was wrecked, and became a total loss, at Downderry on the return voyage from Iquique (Chile) to France with a cargo of nitrate.
+The 1447 t ship lost her bearings and became stranded on the reef and was later blown apart by explosives as she had become a hazard to local fishing vessels.
 Parts of the wreck are strewn over a large area in about 7 to 8 m of water.